hellste/dbt_ga4_custom_channelgroups/models/01_staging/google_analytics/02_channelgroups/_docs_stg_ga4_channelgroups.md

 {% docs description_ga4_session_channelgroups %}
 ### Data Origin
-The data is transfered from GA4 to BigQuery via the automatic data transfer that can be configured in the GA4 UI.
+The data is transferred from GA4 to BigQuery via the automatic data transfer that can be configured in the GA4 UI.

 ### Data Processing in dbt